-- Look at your existing resources: No organisation can improve without understanding its current condition, so it's vital to first assess existing resources at a surface level.
-While identifying current waste may seem trivial, the research shows it is, in fact, very important and is the first and most vital step towards conservation. - 2.
-Don't wait for a full sustainability strategy: It is achievable in the short term.
+- Look at your existing resources: No 1. organisation can improve without so it's vital to first assess existing resources at a surface level.
+While trivial, the research shows it is, in fact, very important and is the first and most vital step towards conservation. - Don't wait for a full sustainability 2. strategy: It is achievable in the short term.
 Set realistic targets to avoid discouragement and build confidence among employees and managers.
-It can help to start by holding internal discussions on priorities and focusing on well-known issues and impact points.
-For example, during interviews in the study, companies highlighted opportunities to switch processes and equipment off. - 3.
-Include sustainability KPIs: What gets measured gets improved.

-Monitoring metrics that align with sustainability is key to driving sustainability improvements
+It can help to start by holding internal discussions on priorities and focusing on wellknown issues and impact points.
+For example, during interviews in the study, companies highlighted opportunities to switch processes and equipment off. - 3. gets measured gets improved.
+Monitoring metrics that align with sustainability is key to driving sustainability improvements understanding its current condition. identifying current waste may seem through continuous improvement.
+It's enough to start small with KPIs, selecting a few that track the current sustainability condition in a cell or facility, such as the use of electricity, water, coolant or the volume of materials waste.